phalcon/documentation/docs/auth.md

 `Phalcon\Auth\Guard\Token` authenticates API requests by a token.
 It reads the token from the request input key, or from an `Authorization: Bearer <token>` header.
 It is stateless - it has no `login()`/`logout()`.

+!!! warning "WARNING"

+    The token guard reads the token from the query string and request body (the configured `inputKey`) before it reads the `Authorization` header.
+Never place an API token in a URL: it leaks through server logs, browser history, and the `Referer` header.
+Send the token in the `Authorization: Bearer <token>` header.

 ```php
 <?php